After a Natural Disaster: Coping with Loss

 Bargaining: "Yes, me, but...."
 Once you have gotten the anger under control, you may enter the bargaining stage.
 You may promise God that you'll be good or that you'll do something in exchange for what you need.
 Bargaining can be a positive way to deal with stress.
 Whether you bargain with God, with yourself, or with your family, it provides comfort for things you cannot control.
 It allows you to "frame" the crisis so you can manage it.
 Bargaining may help you cope with feelings of sadness without experiencing deep depression.
 Good bargaining skills allow people to see the bright side of even the most difficult situation.

 Depression: "There is no hope."
 A crisis entails loss, which is followed by sadness.
 If you are absorbed by the sadness, you can become depressed.
-Signs of depression include: changes in usual eating or sleeping patterns, constant moodiness or irritability, lack of energy, feelings of helplessness and hopelessness.
+Signs of depression include changes in usual eating or sleeping patterns, constant moodiness or irritability, lack of energy, and feelings of helplessness or hopelessness.

 Acceptance: "It's all right now."
 Once the preceding stages have been completely worked through, you will finally be able to accept what has happened, and you may even be stronger than you were before the disaster occurred.

-Decision making abilities are affected differently at the various stages of loss.
-For more information read Decision Making When Change Is Viewed as Loss from the Change: Loss, Opportunity and Resilience publication.
+Decision-making abilities are affected differently at the various stages of loss.
+For more information, read Decision Making When Change Is Viewed as Loss (PDF) from the Change: Loss, Opportunity and Resilience publication.

 More About Denial and Depression

 Denial: Who will break the silence?